Diddy2137/union_mana_dex_rescale/README.md

-# change the way how ranged weapons amd magic work
+# change the way how ranged weapons and magic work

 based on https://github.com/Gratt-5r2/UnionProject